l1l-01/error-guard/README.md

 # 🛡️ Error Guard

-**Error Guard** is a simple and lightweight Express.js library that helps you handle errors gracefully.
+**Error Guard** is a minimal, lightweight, and easy to use Express.js error handling library designed to simplify error management in your Node.js applications.
 It provides:
 - A custom `ErrorGuard` class for structured error messages
 - An `asyncHandler` wrapper to catch async route errors automatically